Exploiting repeated matrix block structures for more efficient CFD on modern supercomputers: Application to CFD simulations

 where $\theta$ is the weight of the Poisson equation in the whole iteration.
 The speed-up calculation assumes the time spent in all the iterations of the whole time integration is the same.
 Nonetheless, the actual factor computed by \citet{krasnopolsky_approach_2018} assumes the cost per iteration is maintained constant throughout the simulation.

 Assume the simulation is started with a less costly procedure than the expected simulation, e.g., with a coarser mesh.
 After the flow has developed and the simulations are expected to be independent in the coarse mesh, $T_D$; the mesh is refined to the objective mesh, and the flow is developed until $T_T$, in the time period named $T_{DT}$.
 Afterwards, the procedure is identical to the one presented in \citet{krasnopolsky_approach_2018}.
-Thus, the followed strategy for the mesh refinement is represented schematically in Fig. \ref{fig:time-split}.
-Note that this in-flight mesh refinement will indeed have a wall-clock time overhead compared to running the fine mesh since the beginning of the simulation and thus it should be considered when analyzing the results with and without mesh refinement.
+Thus, the followed strategy for the mesh refinement is represented schematically in Fig. \ref{fig:time-split}. {The mesh refinement strategy used in this work maps the solution from the coarse to the fine nodes consistently, and it is designed to work both for structured and unstructured grids.
+In both cases, the strategy follows classical adaptive mesh refinement techniques.
+A number of open-source libraries implementing such a procedure exist, including p4est \cite{burstedde_p4est_2011}, AMReX \cite{Zhang2019}, or Chombo \cite{Martin2025}.} Note that this in-flight mesh refinement will indeed have a wall-clock time overhead compared to running the fine mesh since the beginning of the simulation and thus it should be considered when analyzing the results with and without mesh refinement.

 Hence, it can be assumed that $\overline{\Delta t}_{DT,m} \approx \overline{\Delta t}_{A,m}=\overline{\Delta t}^F_m$.
 Moreover, $\bar{t}_{DT,m}\approx\bar{t}_{A,m}=\bar{t}^F_m$, being $\bar{t}$ the average wall-clock time per iteration, while the superscript $F$ indicates it corresponds to the fine mesh.
 On the other hand, $\overline{\Delta t}^C_m$ and $\bar{t}^C_m$ indicate the average timestep and wall-clock time for the coarse mesh, respectively.
 Hence, for an arbitrary case with $m$ flow states, let $\tau_m$ be the wall clock time of the whole simulation with $m$ flow states,